Voluntary Separation Incentive Program

 The University cannot provide tax advice to employees.
 Individuals considering the VSIP should consult a financial adviser or attorney for questions regarding their individual situation.

 In general, severance pay is considered supplemental wages (not regular wages) because it is not a payment for services in the current payroll period, but a payment made upon or after termination of employment for an employment relationship that has terminated.
 The University will withhold 22% federal income tax on the severance payment.
-Social Security, Medicare, state and local taxes also will be deducted,
+Social Security, Medicare, state and local taxes also will be deducted, where applicable in accordance with taxing authority regulations.

 Will any benefit deductions, including retirement contributions, be made from my lump sum payment?